sit with a healed heart

 The internet is now overflowing with courses, information, and retreats, making it difficult to discern which spaces are trustworthy and which sources of support are genuinely valuable.
 It's essential to approach these options with discernment to find the guidance that genuinely resonates with you.

-Upon finding my first teacher and mentor, Jeanne, I began to nurture a secure base within myself, allowing my true nature to be observed without fear of judgment.
+Upon finding my first teacher and mentor, Jeanne, I began to nurture a secure base within myself, allowing my true nature to be revealed without fear of judgment.
 What she offered me was the most magical of medicine.
 She had carried out her own internal work to regulate her nervous system.
 She provided a neutral yet compassionate space, which gave me the container to start trusting others and, in turn, learn to trust myself.

 We don't need excessive information or confusion; what we truly need are safe spaces where we can feel secure and where our bodies can recognise a healed, balanced heart.
 These environments allow us to begin sharing our distress.
 In these spaces, the facilitator's emotional regulation can be 'mirrored' in us, soothing our nervous systems and helping us achieve emotional regulation.
 This process is known as 'emotional contagion' or 'limbic resonance.